rogebrd/dropbox-sdk-node/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Create a report to help us improve
+about: Create a report to help us improve the SDK
 title: ''
 labels: bug
 assignees: ''